Fashion cigarettes: Description

 These brands include decorative ones like Eve, marketed strictly toward women like Virginia Slims, or as evening-out styles like Sobranie Cocktail, designed to appeal to women, and their counterpart Sobranie Black Russian, the darker colours of which targeted a male market.

 Many fashion houses have lent their name (through a licensing agreement) to cigarettes; Yves Saint Laurent is arguably the most successful of these (even though he admitted in a 1968 interview he smokes, but not his namesake brand, as he does "not like the flavour"), though many other brands have been marketed, from time to time, in select international markets: Givenchy, Versace, Pierre Cardin, Christian Lacroix and Cartier (a jewelry house).

-In the 1980s and early 1990s, manufacturers created longer, 164 millimeter versions of several ladies' cigarettes.
-However, finding only a small niche market, the machines that produced them have since been dismantled.
+In the 1980s and early 1990s, one manufacturer, Nat Sherman created longer, 164-millimeter versions of several cigarettes.
+However, finding only a small niche market, the machines that produced them have since been dismantled when it came to replace them.

-With the anti-smoking movement in the United States, cigarette manufacturers have turned to Asia, where there is a distinct market for female oriented brands, and to the nouveau riche in Russia.
+With the anti-smoking movement in the United States, cigarette manufacturers have turned to Asia, where there is a distinct market for female-oriented brands, and to the nouveau riche in Russia.